jiiean/301-Final-Project/README.md

 - **Documentation for Dependencies and Environment Setup**:
   - Detailed in the [`docs/`](./docs/) directory.
   - Includes documentation of our proposal, progress, and final academic report
+  - Includes instructions on how to run the code, use the required dependancies, and enviornment set up

 - **Visualizations**:
   - Stored in the [`visualizations/`](./visualizations/) folder.
   - Features screenshots of all of our key visualizations